rjseymour66/documentation/content/en/docs/golang/databases.md

 The DSN is different for each driver.
 The `mysql` driver has a `parseTime=true` option, which tells the driver to convert SQL `TIME` and `DATE` to Go `time.Time` objects.

 The database connection pool should be long-lived and passed among handlers, so implement it in the `main` method.
-Include a flag for the `dsn` so you can easily use a different data source:
+Include a flag for the `dsn` so you can easily use a different data source.
+In addition, include a helper function to encapsulate the database connection code:

 ```go
 func main() {